RasaHQ/rasa-sdk/README.md

 	rasa/rasa_core_sdk:latest
 ```

-The action server is then avaible at `http://localhost:5055/webhook`.
+The action server is then available at `http://localhost:5055/webhook`.

 ### Custom Dependencies